 The key to a thriving reef tank is maintaining a balance among various elements, such as lighting, nitrates, alkalinity, etc. But the driving force behind stable water chemistry is magnesium, which works as a silent partner of calcium and alkalinity.
-In fact, it is the very glue that holds them together in solution, preventing precipitation as calcium carbonate.
+In fact, maintaining the ideal magnesium range reef tank helps hold them together in solution, preventing precipitation as calcium carbonate.

-In this post, we are going to help you understand the importance of magnesium in reef tanks, how to detect magnesium levels, the recommended magnesium ranges, and how to maintain it at optimal levels to ensure your tank’s water chemistry is protected.
+In this post, we are going to help you understand the importance of magnesium in reef tanks, how to detect magnesium levels, the recommended magnesium ranges, and how to maintain an optimal ionic balance to ensure your tank’s water chemistry is protected.

 Why Magnesium Matters: The Chemistry of a Reef Tank